blakazulu/search-mcp/docs/tasks/completed/11-upgrades/SMCP-094-search-triggered-reindexing.md

 ## Original Overview (For Reference)

-Implement automatic reindexing triggered by search operations, inspired by mcp-vector-search.
+Implement automatic reindexing triggered by search operations.
 When users search, we check if the index is stale and silently reindex changed files.
 No daemon process needed.

 ## Original Problem Statement